5t3ve/costcalculator-ke/README.md

 # costcalculator-ke

-#React js app for  Mpesa  cost calculator,it will help to
-#calculate all your mpesa transaction charges
+#React js app for calculating  Mpesa charges  ,it will help to calculate all your mpesa transaction charges

 #You can view it at : https://mpesacostcalculatorke.herokuapp.com